fnayre/fnayre.github.io/_posts/2021-01-20-react-callbacks.md

 - `useCallback` is more suited for callbacks that output something into the external world.
 In fact `useCallback` is semantically really an alias for `useMemo` since we're treating functions here the same as the values we output from JSX.

 This also should explain why `useCallback` seems problematic, the same abstraction is used to handle input and output cases.
 But the 2 cases have incompatible semantics.
 It may also be a consequence of the fact that React doesn't have a first class support for inputs.
 For example, input callbacks like DOM event handlers are treated like regular data that must flow to the external world every time something changes.

-Finally let's answer a previous question: Is it the same event handler or not if the code stays the same but the dependencies?
+Finally let's answer a previous question: Is it the same event handler or not if the code stays the same but the dependencies change?

 As I said, it depends on what kind of value you think the event handler is.
-If you think of a regular data value, like rendered JSX, then the answer is no. If you think of the handler as a special kind of value waiting for an input: a continuation, then it's the answer is yes.
+If you think of it as a regular data value, like rendered JSX, then the answer is no. If you think of the handler as a special kind of value waiting for an input: a continuation, then the answer is yes.

 But what if it's not just the dependencies that changes but the code itself.
-This would be similar to a stateful event handler, something similar to long running handlers used in redux-saga.
-Well, in this case, i think it's better to break things down using a mix of state, input and output code.
-In other words, we'll be using a state machine where the changing behavior is taken care of by the machine while event handler code would be essentially to feed the machine with external input.
-In fact, it may be even better to extend the reasoning to the whole component: a state machine with input, output and an internal state.
-In this sense, JSX is just another output.
+This would be similar to a stateful event handler, something similar to the generators used in redux-saga.
+Well, in this case, I think it's better to break things down using a mix of state, input and output code.
+In other words, we'll be using a state machine where the changing behavior is taken care of by the machine's transition function while event handler code would be essentially to feed the machine with external input.
+In fact, it may be even better to extend this kind of reasoning to the whole component in this sense JSX is just another output.